Need a little din-spiration? Team One Day share 7 of their favourite veggie recipes, for a week's worth of scrumptiousness.

 But of course it wasn’t as easy as that.
 All of a sudden we had no customers, and to make matters worse we had to work with a massively reduced team.
 With a small baby and toddler to take care of, my husband’s workload increasing and no childcare (as nurseries were not open and Grandparents were not to be visited), I had to find pockets of time to Zoom with my key teammates and forge a way forward.

-Having thought about the idea non-stop for weeks, we decided we needed to pilot this idea with a group of trusted schools we regularly visited in the Autumn Term.
+Having thought about the idea non-stop for weeks, we decided we needed to pilot the idea of an on-demand video platform for teachers with a group of trusted schools we regularly visited in the Autumn Term.
 We built a website called Uno – a basic version of what it is now – and filmed a few videos.
 This feels like a lifetime ago and so much has changed since then…

 Please stay tuned for parts 2 and 3 of this series.